-- firms offering independent financial advice to companies and individual clients regarding pensions;
+- firms offering independent financial advice to companies and individual clients regarding pensions

-It is also possible to work on a self-employed basis as an IFA, providing advice on other areas of financial planning, as well as pensions.
+It's also possible to work on a self-employed basis as an IFA, providing advice on other areas of financial planning, as well as pensions.

 Look for job vacancies at:

-Specialist recruitment agencies commonly handle vacancies.
+Specialist recruitment agencies also handle vacancies.

 - Chartered Insurance Institute (CII)